Proudly Encouraging Meaningful Community Involvement Since 1972.

 St. Armands Team: Chris Goglia, (Jim Ludwig CCNA 1st VP is monitoring)

-Current Status - October 2025: The City has completed a major relandscaping of the circle.
+October 2025: The City has completed a major relandscaping of the circle.
 On St. Armands they are cleaning out drainage ditches and on Lido, they have cleared an issue on Cleveland Drive and are actively cleaning out the drains on the Blvd of Presidents.
 See project detail below.

 SRQ - St. Armands / Lido Resiliency Project